MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/FY25_VTD_Demos/DEMO_part1_session2_data_loss_prevention.md

 # Session 1 demo 2 - Implement Data Loss Prevention in Microsoft Purview

+Contoso Ltd. has faced growing concerns over sensitive customer data being shared externally, especially as remote work has increased.
+To prevent this risk, they are implementing Data Loss Prevention (DLP) policies in Microsoft Purview to block unauthorized sharing of important information.

 ## Task 1 – Create a DLP policy in simulation mode

-In this exercise, you'll create a data loss prevention (DLP) policy to protect sensitive data from being shared by users.
+In this task, we'll create a DLP policy to protect customer data from being shared externally via Exchange email and Teams chat and channel messages.

 1. Log into Client 1 VM (SC-400-CL1) as the **SC-400-CL1\admin** account.